Kent State, May 4, 1970 (after Goya and Picasso)

 Artist's Insights:

-A. It came about because of how deeply I was affected by the Kent State incident in which many students were injured and some killed while they were protesting the Vietnam War.
+A. It came about because of how deeply I was affected by the Kent State incident in which many students were injured and some killed while protesting the Vietnam War.
 As soon as I heard the news, I went into my studio.
 In a few hours, I had the concept.
 I would use both Picasso's "Guernica" and Goya's "Third of May" and I would fuse them together.

-Picasso's painting depicts in an excruciating manner the bombing of the small Spanish town of Guernica by German bombers allied with Spain's General Franco.
-Among the figures depicted was a woman falling out of a window, others clutching babies lying limp in their arms, crying out in pain, and wounded men lying on the ground, with severed arms and skeletal, bony hands still grasping their broken weapons.
-Also prominant in the painting was a dying horse on one knee.
-The Goya painting had always haunted me as well.
-The soldiers were faceless and therefore anonymous, only following orders, as it is often said.
-But the victims were real, especially the central figure with his arms outstretched.
-There can be little doubt that Goya and Picasso, two Spaniards, shared similar outrages at two different, yet similar, incidents in history.
-And history was repeating itself again.
+Picasso's painting depicts in an excruciating manner the bombing of the small Spanish town of Guernica in 1937 by German bombers allied with Spain's General Franco.
+Among the figures depicted is a woman falling out of a window, others clutching babies lying limp in their arms, crying out in pain, and wounded men lying on the ground, with severed arms and skeletal, bony hands still grasping their broken weapons.

 There are many design elements involved in the juxtaposition.
 For example, the end of one of the bayonets reaches the horse and stabs it in the heart.
 The placement of Goya'a lantern and Picasso's head of a woman in the center of the action are exactly where they needed to be.
 But I actually don't remember pondering about their placement.
 It was a reflex action because I was so driven by the emotion of the moment.